 All in all, Thai’s are very friendly, open and gregarious, evidenced by their ‘land of smiles’ reputation and the ideology of ‘sanuk’, which translates into ‘fun’, something the Thai’s try to infuse into everything they do.
 They also tend to be pretty relaxed and hate any form of outward anger or raised voices and hate to lose face.
 So keep your cool, and keep smiling.

-Citizens of the UK, Australia, New Zealand, the USA, Canada and most of Europe are amongst the 41 countries that do not need a pre arranged visa to enter the country.
+Citizens of the UK, Australia, New Zealand, the USA, Canada and most of Europe are amongst the 41 countries that still (for the moment) do not need a pre arranged visa to enter the country for up to 30 days.

 The following list of vaccinations are recommended for visits to Thailand by the Centre of Disease Control.